kiv-air/MQDD/README.md

 # MQDD - Multimodal Question Duplicity Detection

 This repository publishes trained models and other supporting materials for the paper [MQDD – Pre-training of Multimodal Question Duplicity Detection for Software Engineering Domain](https://arxiv.org/abs/xxx).
-For more information, see the paper
+For more information, see the paper.

+The Stack Overflow Datasets (SOD) and Stack Overflow Duplicity Dataset (SODD) presented in the paper can be obtained from our [Stack Overflow Dataset repository](https://github.com/kiv-air/StackOverflowDataset).

 ## Available Models